Measuring UV Absorption in Conformance with USP 671 on Plastic Bottle Cut-outs Follow

 Yes, our instruments can help as an internal quality test doing about 80% of what would be needed to meet USP 671, but does not completely conform.
 Unfortunately our best instrument would be the UltraScan VIS rather than the ColorQuest

-To measure the transmission in an spectrophotometer “capable of measuring and recording light transmitted in diffused as well as parallel rays” in the range of 290-450 nm, at intervals of 20 nm" requires a sphere based spectrophotometer with UV range capability.
+To measure the transmittance in an spectrophotometer “capable of measuring and recording light transmitted in diffuse as well as parallel rays” in the range of 290-450 nm, at intervals of 20 nm" requires a sphere based spectrophotometer with UV range capability.
 A sphere attachment on a UV/VIS analytical spectrophotometer is typically found with higher priced instruments.

 If the customer is prepared to accept that compromise, the UltraScan VIS could be used for rapid internal quality lab testing of single-wall bottle cut-outs on these bottles.

-When they need to officially report a 290 nm to 450 nm transmission measurement in conformance with USP 671, they could make a measurement on a conforming UV/VIS sphere spectrophotometer.
+When they need to officially report a 290 nm to 450 nm transmittance measurement in conformance with USP 671, they could make a measurement on a conforming UV/VIS sphere spectrophotometer.